abhinav-meduri/CS372-final-project/README.md

 **Limitations:**
 - Local database limited to 200K patents from 2021-2025
 - Online search requires SerpAPI subscription
-- Model trained only on utility patents
+- Performance may vary on patents outside the 2021-2025 timeframe

 ### Key Takeaways